gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 This is a very similar scenario to setting innerHTML, although with arguably worse implications.
 Suppose that you have the same example as the one just described, except that instead of returning HTML content, the server sends the report data to the browser as a JSON string.
 You would normally pass that string to GWT's JSONParser class.
 For performance reasons, though, that string calls eval().
 It's important to be sure that the code you are passing doesn't contain evil code.

 An attacker could again use one of several attacks to cause the user to save carefully-constructed JavaScript code into one of your data records.
 That code could contain evil side effects that take effect immediately when the JSON object is parsed.
-This is just as severe as innerHTML but is actually easier to do since the attacker doesn't need to play tricks with HTML in the evil string -- he can just use plain JavaScript code.
+This is just as severe as innerHTML but is actually easier to do since the attacker doesn't need to play tricks with HTML in the evil string &mdash; he can just use plain JavaScript code.

 As with innerHTML, it's not always correct to assume that a JSON string is safe simply because it came from your server.
 At the very least, it is important to think carefully before you use any JSON service, whether it's yours or a third party's.